lanqy/algorithm/README.md

-# algorithm
+# Javascript algorithm
-Collect all kinds of algorithms implemented in JavaScript
+## Collect all kinds of algorithms implemented in JavaScript

 #1、Quicksort
 ```javascript